phanumat/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-lan-connected-device-types/building-the-device-type.rst

 UPnP uses `SOAP <http://en.wikipedia.org/wiki/SOAP_%28protocol%29>`__ (Simple Object Access Protocol) messages to communicate with the device.

-SmartThings provides the ``HubSoapAction`` class for this purpose.
+PEA HiVE provides the ``HubSoapAction`` class for this purpose.
 It is similar to the HubAction class (it actually extends the HubAction class), but it will handle creating the soap envelope for you.

 Here's an example of using ``HubSoapAction``: